-Ingram Micro Inc., a Delaware corporation, has two classes of common stock, consisting of 265,000,000 shares of 0.01 par value Class A Common Stock and 135,000,000 shares of 0.01 par value Class B Common Stock, and 1,000,000 shares of 0.01 par value Preferred Stock.
-Class A stockholders are entitled to one vote on each matter to be voted on by the stockholders whereas the Class B stockholders.
+Ingram Micro Inc., a Delaware corporation, has two classes of common stock, consisting of 265,000,000 shares of \$0.01 par value Class A Common Stock and 135,000,000 shares of \$0.01 par value Class B Common Stock, and 1,000,000 shares of \$0.01 par value Preferred Stock.
+Class A stockholders are entitled to one vote on each matter to be voted on by the stockholders whereas the Class B stockholders are entitled to ten votes on each matter to be voted on by the stockholders.
 The two classes of stock have similar rights in all other respects.
 Each share of Class B Common Stock may at any time be converted to a share of Class A Common Stock; however, conversion will occur automatically on the earliest to occur of (i) the fifth anniversary of the consummation of the Split-Off pursuant to the Exchange Agreement; (ii) the sale of such share of Class B Common Stock to any person not provided for under the provisions of the Board Representation Agreement; or (iii) the date on which the number of shares of Class B Common Stock then outstanding represents less than 25% of the aggregate number of shares of Class A Common Stock and Class B Common Stock then outstanding.
 The capital structure resulting from the formation of the Delaware corporation was finalized on September 9, 1996 and the Company has 107, 251, 362 shares of Class B Common Stock outstanding.